keu/docs/astro/cli/get-started.md

 sidebar_label: 'Get started'
 title: 'Get started with Apache Airflow '
 id: get-started
-description: Deploy your first local Apache Airflow project with the Astro CLI.
+description: Install Apache Airflow and deploy your first local project with the Astro CLI.
 ---

 Getting started with Apache Airflow locally is made easy thanks to the Astro CLI.